TheFireCo/genkit-plugins/docs/docs/plugins/openai.md

 - **Whisper** for speech recognition;
 - **Text-to-speech 1** and **Text-to-speech 1 HD** for speech synthesis.

+This plugin also supports custom models and other cloud providers.

 ## Installation

 Install the plugin in your project with your favorite package manager: